LADent99/second_chance_page/docs/index.md

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/LADent99/second_chance_page/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Support or Bug Reporting

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Having issues with the App?
+Check out our [current issues](https://github.com/OSS-Second-Chance/SecondChance_Org/issues) to look for a possible solution or to report the bug!